reethi-rao/curriculum-app/README.md

-# Curriculum App — Special Needs Student Learning Portal
+# Curriculum App — Student Learning Portal

-A calm, easy-to-navigate web app that lets special needs students access their curriculum (basic Python programming and Wix website development) and turn in their homework — designed for laptop use.
+A calm, easy-to-navigate web app that lets students access their curriculum (basic Python programming and Wix website development) and turn in their homework — designed for laptop use.

 **Live demo:** add your GitHub Pages URL here once deployed, e.g. `https://<username>.github.io/<repo>/`